 Throughout this paper, filtered and graded objects will be ubiquitous.
 We adopt the convention that a filtered object in a category $\CC$ is a diagram of the form

 i.e. that the maps decrease the index variable.
-We provide a more complete introduction to filtered objects in \Cref{app:fil} where we set up notation for several standard constructions.
+We provide a more complete introduction to filtered objects in \Cref{app:fil}, where we set up notation for several standard constructions.

 Let $\CC$ denote a stable, presentably symmetric monoidal category.
-We will let $\CC_p$ denote the category of $p$-complete objects in $\CC$, this category acquires a symmetric monoidal structure through the completion of the symmetric monoidal structure on $\CC$.
-Similarly, if $X \in X$ is an an object of $\CC$, we let $X_p$ denote the $p$-completion of $X$.
+We will let $\CC_p$ denote the category of $p$-complete objects in $\CC$; this category acquires a symmetric monoidal structure through the completion of the symmetric monoidal structure on $\CC$.
+Similarly, if $X$ is an an object of $\CC$, we let $X_p$ denote the $p$-completion of $X$.
 If $\CC$ has a set of compact generators, then we let $\CC_{ip}$ denote the ind-completion of the full subcategory of $\CC$ generated under finite colimits and retracts by the $p$-completions of compact objects.
-In the situation where $\CC$ the unit is compact and all compact objects are dualizable, this definition admits the following simplification: $\CC_{ip} \simeq \Mod ( \CC ; \o_p)$.
+In the situation where the unit is compact and all compact objects are dualizable, this definition admits the following simplification: $\CC_{ip} \simeq \Mod ( \CC ; \o_p)$.
 The tensor product can then be described as the relative tensor product over $\o_p$.
 The reason for this equivalence is that tensoring with a dualizable object commutes with limits, so for $X$ dualizable $X_p \simeq X \otimes \o_p$.

 Our reason for using $\CC_{ip}$ over $\CC_p$ is that, even if the unit in $\CC$ is compact, the unit in $\CC_p$ may not be compact.
-On the other hand, compactness of unit in $\CC$ implies compactness of the unit in $\CC_{ip}$.
+On the other hand, compactness of the unit in $\CC$ implies compactness of the unit in $\CC_{ip}$.
 This will make certain arguments more direct in the $ip$ case.
-The reader who strongly prefers the usual notion of $p$-completion will be relieved to know that in covenient cases (such those in which we work throughout this paper) $(\CC_{ip})_p \simeq \CC_p$.
-Therefore, all the main theorems above admits $p$-complete analogs.
+The reader who strongly prefers the usual notion of $p$-completion will be relieved to know that in convenient cases (such as those in which we work throughout this paper) $(\CC_{ip})_p \simeq \CC_p$.
+Therefore, all the main theorems above admit $p$-complete analogs.

 When $\CC$ is a stable category and $X,Y \in \CC$ are objects, we will typically let $\Map_{\CC} (X,Y)$ denote the spectrum of maps from $X$ to $Y$.
 One exception is when $\CC$ comes with a natural enrichment to $C_2$-spectra, such as when $\CC = \SHR$.
 In that case, we will regard $\Map_{\CC} (X,Y)$ as a $C_2$-spectrum.
 When we want to access the underlying space of maps, we shall use the notation $\Omega^{\infty} \Map_{\CC} (X,Y)$.